Sang-Buster/Miscellaneous-Configuration/RStudio Themes/README.md

 You can install this theme by downloading the `.rstheme` file above, then go to the menu bar of your RStudio IDE, find `Tools>Global Options>Appearance`, and add the `.rstheme` file to the location you downloaded from above.

-If you want the theme to show up in the `Editor Themes:' section of `Tools>Global Options>Appearance`, follow this method below:
+If you want the theme to show up in the `Editor Themes:` panel under `Tools> Global Options > Appearance`, follow the method below:

 1. Go to your RStudio installation path, find the folder named `themes` , folder path may differ between operating systems.
 (I.e., in Windows, the default path may be located at `C:\Program Files\RStudio\resources\themes`, where other `.rstheme` files are also located in there.
 In Linux, the default path may be located at `/home/usr_name/.config/rstudio/themes`)